So far, we have seen two global methods for printing to the screen:

 }.

-, respectively for read and write.
-You may append a b
+w, respectively for read and write.
+You may append a b to the mode

 to specify that it is a binary file; this may cause the operating